Life Lately: September & October

 To go with my new phone, a close friend gifted me the Apple AirPods!
 They were something I had always thought about getting later down the line, but now that I have them, I can’t see why anyone would hold off on them!
 My work commute has improved tenfold and the sound quality is superb.
 I won’t go too into detail about the rest of the presents I received, but some other highlights include my new houseplants (my friends stalked my blog to find plants and pots that’d go with my room!
 Bless!), Bright Like Neon Love by Cut Copy on vinyl, my engraved ‘T’ necklace, Friends pyjamas (lol) and the Jo Malone Red Roses Scent Surround Diffuser.
-I did receive a couple of beauty things too (plus Mecca gift cards that I’m yet to spend; I’m waiting for the release of their holiday packaging!), so I’ll probably share those in a haul at a later date.
+I received a couple of beauty things too (plus Mecca gift cards that I’m yet to spend; I’m waiting for the release of their holiday packaging!), so I’ll probably share those in a haul post at a later date.

 I’m quite taken aback by how generous my friendship groups were in planning presents for me and although I probably see them all a lot less now than I did in my early 20s, honestly, the best gift of all is having them in my life.
 It’s cheesy, but it’s true!
 I love that no matter how long I go without seeing my friends, we all just pick up where we left off and everything is so effortless.
 It’s definitely left me feeling very humbled and I am one lucky gal indeed!